Menu

 Log in

-Intro to terrain Parks (& flatland tricks)
+Park: Intro to Terrain Parks

-(For intermediate riders and above)
+(For INTERMEDIATE riders and above)

-MORE PARK PLEASE: BOXES & RAILS
+PARK: BOXES & RAILS

-(For advanced riders; "Intro to Jumps" recommended)
+(For ADVANCED riders; "Intro to Terrain Parks" recommended)

 In this clinic, we will learn how to ride entry level terrain park features: boxes and rails.
 HINT: Speed is your friend!

-MORE PARK PLEASE: GRABS & SPINS
+PARK: JUMPS, GRABS & SPINS

-(For advanced riders; "Intro to Jumps" recommended)
+(For ADVANCED riders; "Intro to Terrain Parks" recommended)

-(For intermediate riders and above)
+(For INTERMEDIATE riders and above)

 Carving is a fun (and fast!) way to get the most performance from your snowboard.
 In this clinic, you will learn how to perform a basic carve turn and carve some beautiful lines into the snow!
-Depending on demand and staff availability, this session may be combined into a regular class.

-focus on carves - performance carving techniques
+SPEED: performance carving techniques

 Boardercross involves both the use of freestyle and performance riding skills to ride a course that has rollers, jumps, berms, and all sorts of fun stuff.
 In this clinic, you will learn the skills you need to safely navigate a boardercross course and get lots of mileage riding one.
 Terrain availability dependent.